AMITSINGH17517/PERSONAL-FINANCE-DASHBOARD-FOR-EASY-LIFESTYLE/README.md

 In order to answer these questions, I invested time in planning the PowerBI measures I would need to create and also planned a rough outline of the dashboard visuals I wanted.

-## Data Analysis Summary

-Here are the dashboards that I created.
-If you would like to actually play around with these dashboards see the end of this readme for instructions:

-![alt text][ExecSumm]

-![alt text][Granular]

 ## Hardware and Software Used

 - Python (v3.8)